prunkdump/GNUVario-TTGO-T5-website-EN/_faq/010-ecran_mal_positionne.md

 description: E-Paper screen improperly positioned in the case
 ---

-The E-Paper screen is glued to the double-sided tape on the PCB on TTGO T5.
+The E-Paper screen is fixed with double-sided tape on the PCB of the TTGO T5.
-It happens that the screen is stuck crookedly with the construction; it is possible to peel it off using a small fine cutter, and to reposition it.
-You can put a little alcohol on the blade to dissolve the glue.
+If the screen is incorrectly positioned, it is possible to peel it off using a cutter blade to reposition it.
+You can add a few drops of alcohol on the blade to dissolve the glue.

 **WARNING**.
-The screen is very thin and very fragile; it can be easily broken during this operation.
-In particular, do not put pressure on the screen with the cutter.
+The screen is very thin and very fragile.
+It can be easily broken during this operation.
+In particular, do not apply pressure to the screen with the cutter.
+Keep the blade parallel to the circuit board.

+{% include faqimg.md name="cutter.jpeg" %}